timthedev07/my-website/posts/math/geometry-with-python.md

   return (y - self.yIntercept) / self.gradient
 ```

-Basically, it's just substituting a given value in the pair `(x, y)` to find the other.
+Basically, it's just substituting a given value in the pair $(x, y)$ to find the other.
 Simple algebra.
 These methods simply rearrange the equation to find the desired value.

 ### Finding the areas of the smaller triangles